BytePane

 What is Redux used for?

 Redux is primarily used for predictable state management for javascript apps.
-It was created by Dan Abramov in 2015 and follows the state management paradigm.
+It was created by Dan Abramov in 2015.
+It follows the state management paradigm.

 Is Redux hard to learn?